 Whether you’re trying SEO on your own or using our Done for You services, we also offer packages for SEO alumni as you want to do maintenance for your site.
 If you have any questions or your question was not answered, please reach out.
 Our passionate team of SEO experts would be happy to answer your question and talk about what services might work well for your business.
 Follow these three steps to begin ranking better on Google.

-- Schedule an appointment for a free 15-minute consultation with a member of the Simplified SEO Consulting staff
+- Apply to work with us and schedule a free 45-minute consultation with a member of the Simplified SEO Consulting staff

 - Learn more about our SEO packages and training opportunities